DPDK/dpdk/doc/guides/prog_guide/intel_dpdk_xen_based_packet_switch_sol.rst

         limit=nb_mbuf# * VM#.

-        In Intel® DPDK examples, nb_mbuf# is normally 8192.
+        In DPDK examples, nb_mbuf# is normally 8192.

 Building and Running the Switching Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~